 Foodstuff shop for your foodstuff business is very important because you cannot afford to expose your foodstuffs to things that will make them spoil on time.

-When you rent a shop for your foodstuff business, you are able to protect your foodstuff from rain which can cause massive spoilage, from the sun which is not also good and lastly from rodents.
+When you rent a shop for your foodstuff business, you are able to protect your foodstuff from rain which can cause massive spoilage, from the sun which is not also good, and lastly from rodents.

 I’ll talk more about how you can prevent rodents even in your shop later in the article because this could also happen to your foodstuffs even if they are in your shop.

 If you want to go into foodstuff business wholesale I’ll advise you to rent a warehouse instead of a shop.
-The massive space will allow your foodstuff to breathe and will always give you the opportunity to buy more foodstuffs without fears.
+The massive space will allow your foodstuff to breathe and will always give you the opportunity to buy more foodstuffs without fear.